emc211/wp/rlwrap/README.md

 ## CTRL-l

 ### Problem
-You're showing somebody something in q and you have a mess of code on your screen, or maybe while sharing your screen you can’t really see the bottom of the screen properly or just want to start from blank to make things clear.
+You're showing somebody something in q and you have lots of code on your screen, or maybe while sharing your screen you can’t really see the bottom of the screen properly or just want to start from blank to make things clear.

 ### Solution
 CTRL-l works as a short cut for 'clear' command.
-No one may ever need to know about that embarassing 'type error...
+No one may ever need to know about that embarassing 'type error.

 ![Demonstration of ctrl-r](ctrll.gif)